iNalgiev/webtexttool/README.md

 Yes, it’s free.
 The plugin is free.
 To use it you will need a free webtexttool account.
 With a free account you will have access to realtime SEO suggestions and Keyword analysis & research.
 You will have at least 10 keyword analysis credits per month.
 If you would need more than that, you could consider upgrading your webtexttool account.

 ### Do you have a Pro / paid version?
 Yes, we have.
-We offer different subscriptions (Bronze, Silver, Gold, Team).
+We offer different subscriptions (Bronze, Silver, Gold, Pro).
 Read more on our [website](http://www.webtexttool.com/pricing).
 The main difference with the free webtexttool account, is that you will get more keyword analysis credits.

 ### Do you offer support?
 Yes, of course!
 If you have any questions, please don’t hesitate to [contact us](http://www.webtexttool.com/about-webtexttool/contact/).
 We love to hear from you and will try to solve any issues asap.